 Eleven states have formally-approved NBLSC certification, including Alabama, California, Connecticut, Georgia, Idaho, Indiana, Minnesota, Ohio, Pennsylvania, South Carolina, and Texas.
 Several other states have rules that formally recognize agencies accredited by the ABA, including Delaware, Florida, Hawaii, Maine, Mississippi, New Jersey, North Carolina, South Dakota, Tennessee, Vermont, and Wisconsin.

-On November 7-9, 2018, the NBTA will present its first-ever All Star Conferences.
-The three-day CLE event brings together the best and brightest minds from a multitude of our legal certification areas, including civil, criminal and family trial law, Social Security disability, truck accident law, and civil practice.
+On November 7-9, 2018, the NBTA presented its first-ever All Star Conferences.
+The three-day CLE event brought together the best and brightest minds from a multitude of legal certification areas, including civil, criminal and family trial law, Social Security disability, truck accident law, and civil practice.

-NBTA’s All Star Conferences will be held in New Orleans at The Roosevelt New Orleans, a Waldorf Astoria Hotel in the heart of the French Quarter.
+NBTA's All Star Conferences was held in New Orleans at The Roosevelt New Orleans, a Waldorf Astoria Hotel in the heart of the French Quarter.